-At TODDLERS ON THE HILL (ToTH), Capitol Hill’s first Montessori school for toddlers and preschoolers, founded by a group of neighborhood parents in 2012, we nurture independence, confidence, and creativity within a peaceful social setting.
-A certified teacher leads each three hour session.
-We are an authentic Montessori program licensed by the District of Columbia’s Office of the State Superintendent of Education (OSSE) for children ages 15 months to 6 years.
+ToTH is an authentic Montessori program licensed by the District of Columbia’s Office of the State Superintendent of Education (OSSE), enrolling children between the ages of 15 months to 5 years.
 Our low adult to child ratio ensures our children are nurtured and time spent at ToTH is quality time.

 This unique and widely-lauded education method, developed more than a century ago by Italian physician Maria Montessori, is built around the concepts of self-directed learning, mixed-age classrooms, collaboration, creativity, and social responsibility.
 We value the 120 years of cumulative observation and research on this method and we feel that a school based on the Montessori Method is the best that we can offer the toddlers in our neighborhood.